 Getting Help With Your Solar System Design

-Once we determined what electrical loads our off grid house would have, we contacted the team at Mr. Solar to help us design our power system.
-Even though we had experience with wiring a house and had a pretty decent idea of what off grid solar components do, we didn’t know exactly how to put together a system that would meet our needs AND meet code.
+Once we determined what electrical loads our off-grid house would have, we started looking for the most cost-effective way to get our solar components.
+Even though we had experience with wiring a house and had a pretty decent idea of what off-grid solar components do, we didn’t know exactly how to put together a system that would meet our needs AND meet code.

 Reasons to talk to solar professionals

-The folks at companies like Mr. Solar are highly knowledgable about all of the solar components, installation procedures, and subtle details that go into designing a system from scratch.
+There are many nation solar wholesalers and smaller local companies who are highly knowledgable about all of the solar components, installation procedures, and subtle details that go into designing a system from scratch.
 They are also committed to helping do-it-yourselfers like us do the best job possible without breaking the bank.

 Save time and money by talking to solar providers directly

-Sure, we could have gone out and purchased all of our components separately, but we would have spent more money overall and we wouldn’t have gotten the personalized help we’ve received so far.
-Unless you’re a seasoned solar installer, you’re going to want the assistance that comes with buying from a company that specializes in solar system design like Mr. Solar does.
+And of course, we could have gone out and purchased all of our components separately, but we would have spent more money overall and we wouldn’t have gotten the personalized help we’ve received so far.

-There are several other companies out there like Mr. Solar, but no one could beat their prices for us.
 If you’re going to DIY a solar power system, talk to real people in the business and get honest, personalized advice before you make such a large purchase.
-For us, Mr. Solar was the best fit but I definitely encourage you to shop around to find the right fit for you.

 Check out our homestead progress and find out more about our cordwood homestead project here.
 You should also join us on Facebook, Twitter, and Instagram.
 I’m always pinning lots of great ideas on Pinterest too!
 Thanks for reading!